brpandey/hangman/README.md

 Plays really fun hangman word games.

-Supports interactive games allowing the player to choose letters or allows the computer robot to guess.
-Also is able to play sets of games in parallel using the cores on your computer.
+Plays interactive games allowing the player to choose letters or allows the computer robot to guess instead.

+Supports parallel play of games using CPU cores concurrently, speeding up the game play of 40 secrets or greater tangibly

 What did you expect? :)

 [Hangman Description](https://en.wikipedia.org/wiki/Hangman_(game))

-> Definition of Hangman Game
+> Definition of Hangman
 >
 > Hangman is a paper and pencil guessing game for two or more players.
 > One player thinks of a word, phrase or sentence and the other tries